Skip to main content

 Our students relish the fact that they can listen to a lecture while in the car, or participate in a group discussion after the kids are in bed.

-And of course, the on-campus Sim Blocks and required clinical placements ensure that all students are able to put their knowledge into practice, and are ready for the workforce once graduated.
+And of course, the on-campus sim blocks and required clinical placements ensure that all students are able to put their knowledge into practice and are ready for the workforce once they have graduated.

 What if I need assistance?
 Can I still access university support services if I am an online student?

 Absolutely.
-We understand that all students – whether studying online or on campus – will have questions and queries, that they’ll need feedback and support, and that for online students this means their teachers and lecturers must be highly responsive to emails, phone calls and even skype sessions.
+We understand that all students – whether studying online or on campus – will have questions and queries, that they’ll need feedback and support, and that for online students this means their teachers and lecturers must be highly responsive to emails and phone calls, or even a Teams meeting.

 Additionally, our online students can access all manner of university-wide support services, from academic assistance, help using the library, to counselling services, to name just a few.